-A search of the Highland Council Planning Portal (Map Search) identified two planning applications yet to be constructed within close proximity of the scheme in the last five years including the erection of building for use as additional accommodation (18/05250/FUL; approved in March 2019), and the erection of an extension (21/01659/FUL; approved in May 2021).
-No specific dates for construction are listed for these applications.
-These two erections are located adjacent to the A82 carriageway, and will likely require access via the scheme extent to facilitate any works.
+A search of the Perth and Kinross Planning Portal (Map Search) identified three planning applications within 300m of the scheme in the last five years including the erection of a replacement dwellinghouse (20/00115/FLL; approved in April 2020), the formation of forestry tracks, timber yard and associated works (19/01668/FLL; approved in January 2020) and the erection of replacement asphalt plant and associated works at the local quarry (22/00434/FLL; approved in July 2022).
+No specific dates for construction are listed for these applications, however none of these works' footprints overlap with the A9 carriageway within the scheme extents.

+Given the relatively short duration of the scheme (three nights) and the proposed upcoming construction in October, it is unlikely that any of the above planning applications will be constructed at the same time as the proposed scheme (where these are not already constructed).
 In the event of an overlap, given the nature, scale, and construction duration of the proposed works it is not anticipated that the scheme will interact with any of the above planning applications in such a way as to produce significant combined environmental effects.

-A search of the Scottish Roads Works Commissioner's website (Map Search) has identified no other roadworks that are currently ongoing, or noted as being planned in the vicinity of the scheme in the next six months.
+A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned at the same time as this scheme, on the trunk road at the schemes location and within 3km of the scheme.
 Due to the nature of the proposed works, and absence of other developments in the vicinity or the works, there are no cumulative effects anticipated.